 The main motivation for the patch is the same as that for many of the other rules restricting transaction propagation and inclusion in default miners: to fight “transaction spam”.
 One of the more problematic aspects of Bitcoin is that every transaction ever made will need to be stored by every fully participating node in the Bitcoin network forever, and already the size of the Bitcoin blockchain is over 7 gigabytes.
 Thus. there is an understandable desire to attempt to limit transactions that are deemed to be more trouble to store and verify than they’re worth.
 Some rules, like one added three months ago to make transactions that are over 100,000 bytes in size non-standard, exist to block single transactions that would cause an excessive amount of computing power to process and hard disk space to store.
 Others serve to discourage features of the Bitcoin protocol that are not well-tested.
 This one, however, serves a slightly different purpose: to block transactions that are perfectly ordinary in format and size, but which provide an extremely small benefit to the sender.

-A substantial portion of Bitcoin transactions will be affected; a chart linked in Gavin’s pull request shows that about 20% of all recent transactions are under the threshold.
+A substantial portion of Bitcoin transactions will be affected; a chart linked in Gavin’s pull request shows that about 20 of all recent transactions (see figure 1) are under the threshold.
 By far the main user of such small outputs is the popular Bitcoin gambling site SatoshiDice.
 All bets on SatoshiDice take place directly over the blockchain; the bettor sends any amount of bitcoins between 0.01 and (usually) 500 to one of SatoshiDice’s addresses, if the bet wins, the original bet multiplied by the prize multiplier is sent back, and if the bet loses the bettor would receive 1 satoshi to let them know that they did, in fact, lose the bet, and their transaction was not lost due to some kind of error on the part of SatoshiDice or the Bitcoin network.
 SatoshiDice is prepared; the site has already increased the size of their “loss notification” transactions from 1 satoshi to 0.00005 BTC.

 Also affected will be the colored coins project.
 The colored coins project’s core idea is to assign additional value to extremely small amounts of bitcoin; one application would be to “tag” ten thousand specific satoshis and then use them to represent shares of a corporation.
 One single satoshi can be used to represent smart property.
 Now, in order to achieve the same granularity what could be done with a single satoshi before would now need to be done with a block of 5430.
 However, in the discussion on this patch on Github, colored coins developer Alex Mizrahi commented: “I don’t think this change will create significant problems for ‘colored coins’.
 I mean, it’s strange that you’re doing this, but I guess we can live with it.”
 Although this will increase the expense of creating shares, it will not overshadow all other expenses; each individual colored coins transaction already required a 10,000 satoshi transaction fee in order to get included into the network without unreasonable delay.